The Ultimate Household Chore List

 - Put things in their place -- toss clothes in hampers, take dishes to kitchen and have kids put their toys away.

-- Take out the trash, compost and recycling as needed.
+- Take out the trash, compost and recycle as needed.

 - Do a quick wipe of bathroom sinks, counters and faucets.

-One of the best ways to tackle weekly chores is to assign each chore a day of the week, as detailed in the blog She Makes a Home, which posts a free printable worksheet.
+One of the best ways to tackle weekly chores is to assign each chore a day of the week.
 For example, Sunday might work best as laundry day, so everyone has clean clothes for the coming week.
 If you know a particular day of the week is typically a busy one, assign a smaller chore for that day.

 - Do laundry.
 That includes washing clothes, bed sheets and towels.
 Fold and hang clothes as soon as they dry to prevent wrinkles.